 To ensure the business has an internal structure able to facilitate such high profile and large scale projects, the amount of investments that occur behind the scenes similarly become more grand each year, and the past 12 months have epitomised this notion via a series of technological and facility upgrades.

-“With the type of business venture that KPC aspires to enter under Vision 2025, the organisation’s internal communication infrastructure, diversified data communication, use of technology and integration of systems for business continuity and mitigation against risk will be a top priority,”
+“With the type of business venture that Kenya Pipeline Company aspires to enter under Vision 2025, the organisation’s internal communication infrastructure, diversified data communication, use of technology and integration of systems for business continuity and mitigation against risk will be a top priority,”

 Sang emphasises.
 “We are now focusing on improving our internal communication infrastructure and diversifying into the data communication sector to create a new revenue stream and also to aid the integration of systems.